gdesousa2/Messenger-Data-Analysis/README.md

 ### Results:
 Can be found in the folder results in this reposity.
 Plots generated using the notebook also in this repository.

+### To-Do list:
+1) Fix the emoji encoding to plot the results using matplotlib

 ### Key points:
 1) We are more active after 10am with message peaking around 8-9pm